 You can earn Hilton points directly from 4 credit cards:

-The American Express Hilton HHonors card currently earns you 70,000 Hilton points after you spend $1,000 on purchases in the 1st 3 months of opening your account.
+The Hilton Honors™ Card from American Express currently earns you 80,000 Hilton points after you spend $2,000 on purchases in the 1st 3 months of opening your account.
 And it has no annual fee!
 Check out my review.